agrc/gis.utah.gov/about/policy/data-sharing-agreement/index.md

 - UGRC may edit any aggregate data to conform with established standards and schemas for statewide datasets.
 - The steward will ensure any links or connections to external data remain live and do not require any form of login or account.
 - The steward will take reasonable efforts to not modify the schema of all external data, with the exception of adding new fields.
+- The steward will provide UGRC with two weeks prior notice, if possible, of any schema changes to hosted data.
 - The steward may request UGRC to remove their SGID entries at any time.
 UGRC will comply with these requests as quickly as possible through the normal [dataset deprecation process](https://github.com/agrc/porter/blob/main/.github/ISSUE_TEMPLATE/2-deprecate-sgid-dataset.md).
 - UGRC will grant requests for immediate removal of accidentally shared non-public data or other urgent situations and will handle these on a case-by-case basis.